A Guide to Improving Your Editorial Review Process

 Hence, here are five common tips that will help you examine and improve various aspects of your editorial workflow.

 Earlier in this post, we touched upon why an editorial review process is important for content.
-Apart from improving the quality and ROI potential of the content, the editorial process also maintains the reputation of the publication/website and gets editorial reviews.
+Apart from improving the quality and ROI potential of the content, a good editorial workflow also maintains the reputation of the publication/website and gets editorial reviews.

 The reputation of the publisher directly impacts how well a piece will be received and editorial reviews present a great content marketing opportunity.